2022 Bratislava shooting

-On 12 October 2022, two people were killed, and a third person was wounded, in a shooting in Bratislava, Slovakia.
-The shooting occurred in front of the Tepláreň gay bar, a well-known spot frequented by the local LGBT community.
-The deceased individuals were Juraj Vankulič, a non-binary person, and Matúš Horváth, who was bisexual.
-The perpetrator was found dead the morning after the attack.
+On 12 October 2022, two people were killed (plus the perpetrator), and a third person was wounded in a shooting outside of the front entrance of Tepláreň, a gay bar in Bratislava, Slovakia, a well-known spot frequented by the local LGBTQ community.
+The shooting claimed two victims: Juraj Vankulič, a non-binary person, and Matúš Horváth, a bisexual man.
+The perpetrator was found dead from a self-inflicted gunshot the morning after the attack.

-The shooting was declared an anti-LGBT hate crime.
-As of 17 October 2022, it is under investigation and is classified as a terrorist attack.
+The investigation classified the shooting as a terrorist attack and found that primary targets included high level politicians.

+According to the shooter's own words in the 4chan thread that he authored, "2-1 kdr, not my problem. wish i couldve gone higher but whatever. wanted to bag the prime minister but i didn't get lucky with his car arriving".
+The primary target was Eduard Heger; the attack on Tepláreň was a plan B.

 Shooting

-According to security camera footage, the attacker, dressed in all black, wearing a black cap and a black face mask, arrived at the crime scene at approximately 18:35 local time.
+According to security camera footage, the attacker, dressed in all black, wearing a black cap and a black face mask, arrived at the crime scene at approximately 18:35 CEST.
 He then hid in an alcove next door from Tepláreň for about half an hour.
+At 19:11, the shooter fired eight shots, killing two and injuring one.
+A minute later, the first report was received at the 112 emergency line.

-First responders reported two people dead, while the woman was transported a hospital and was in stable condition.
+First responders arrived at the scene at 19:16.
+They reported two people dead, and a third victim was transported to a hospital in stable condition.
 The police closed off all surrounding streets and began searching for the killer with the aid of a police helicopter.
 At 19:48, police had reported the shooting on social media and warned the public to stay vigilant, as the killer remained at large.

-The attacker was found dead elsewhere in Bratislava at around 07:00 the next day.
-The police stated the cause of death was most likely suicide, as he was found with a gunshot wound to the head.
-The Twitter account had been suspended by the time the perpetrator's body was discovered.
+Sometime between 8pm and 10pm, the shooter returned and spent time at home, informed his parents of the act, before departing once more.
+The parents did not report him to the Slovak authorities.

+By 22:30, the police had identified the perpetrator as Juraj Krajčík with the aid of the SIS.
+At 22:57, Krajčík messaged his father that they "will see each other on the other side".
+On 13 October 2022, at 5:15, the police received the location of the shooter's phone, provided by the operator.
+At around 7am, the attacker was found dead from a self-inflicted gunshot wound in a Bratislava park.